Develatio/nebulant-cli/README.md

 development practices that create an independently-verifiable path from source to binary code.*

-At Develatio we believe in transparency and we emphasize the safety of our products.
+At Develatio, we believe in transparency, and we emphasize the safety of our products.
 For this reason we offer you the means to build the source code yourself and verify that the resulting binaries match the ones that we provide.